||Not enough ratings.

-Your Facebook page must have the same information, great photos.
+Your Facebook page must have the same information, and great photos.
 Critically important: You must have lots of likes and a great rating from the start.
-Do this in two steps: First ask your trusted customers and friends like and rate you, then ask everyone else.
+Do this in two steps: First ask your trusted customers and friends to like and rate you, then ask everyone else.
 On your register and in your newsletters ask to "Like us on Facebook."

 #5 - Advertise, Advertise, Advertise